tricker/music_cms/README.md

 I'm less concerned with visual layout / css/ javascript wizardry, 1997 web design palette is fine.
 I'm looking for well written python code and idiomatic use of Django.

+Hints on how to run the app with your additions are appreciated.
+Add them to this doc!